anastasiacraciun/Manual_testing_portofolio/Final Project/README.md

 * Exit criteria was evaluated and passed
 * The traceability matrix was generated and can be found here: [Traceability_matrix.csv]()
-* Test execution chart was generated, the final report shows that a number 15 tests have failed of a total of 30
+* Test execution chart was generated, the final report shows that a number 14 tests have failed of a total of 30
 * A number of 30 test cases were planned for execution and all of them were executed
-* A number of 15 total bugs were found, from which the priority is: 1 is high, 4 are medium and 1 is low
+* A number of 14 total bugs were found, from which the priority is: 3 are high, 9 are medium and 2 are low

 #### Test Execution Chart